opensearch-project/project-website/_posts/2022-10-10-Announcing-Data-Prepper-2.0.0.md

 Now Data Prepper 2.0 supports conditional routing to help pipeline authors send different logs to specific OpenSearch clusters.

-One common use-case this supports is to reducing the volume of data going to some clusters.
+One common use case for conditional routing is reducing the volume of data going to some clusters.
-When you want info logs that produce large volumes of data to go to a cluster or index with more frequent rollovers or deletions to clear out these large volumes of data, you now configure pipelines to route your data.
+When you want info logs that produce large volumes of data to go to a cluster, index with more frequent rollovers, or add deletions to clear out large volumes of data, you can now configure pipelines to route the data with your chosen action. deletions to clear out these large volumes of data, you now configure pipelines to route your data.

 Simply pick a name appropriate for the domain and a Data Prepper expression.
-Then for any sink that should only have some data coming through, define one or more routes to apply Data Prepper will evaluate these expressions for each event to determine which sinks to route these events to.
+Then for any sink that should only have some data coming through, define one or more routes to apply.
+Data Prepper will evaluate these expressions for each event to determine which sinks to route these events.
 Any sink that has no routes defined will accept all events.

 For example, consider an application log that includes log data.
 A typical Java application log might look like the following.